MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-sap-windows-server.md

    - `IsTamperProtected                  : True`
    - `RealTimeProtectionEnabled          : True`

 9. **Use tools, such as [Intune](/mem/intune/protect/endpoint-security) or [Defender for Endpoint security settings management](/mem/intune/protect/mde-security-integration) to set up Defender for Endpoint**.
 Such tools can help ensure that Defender for Endpoint is configured correctly and uniformly deployed.

-In the Microsoft Defender portal, go to **Endpoints** > **Configuration management** > **Endpoint security policies**, and then select **Create new Policy**.
+   To use Defender for Endpoitnt security settings management, in the Microsoft Defender portal, go to **Endpoints** > **Configuration management** > **Endpoint security policies**, and then select **Create new Policy**.
 For more information, see [Manage endpoint security policies in Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/manage-security-policies).

-10. **Use the latest Defender for Endpoint for Windows release**.
+10. **Use the latest release of Defender for Endpoint**.
 Several new features are being implemented in Defender for Endpoint on Windows, and these features were tested with SAP systems.
 These new features reduce blocking and lower CPU consumption.
 See [Microsoft Defender Antivirus security intelligence and product updates](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-updates).

 ## Deployment methodology